EU-OSHA/oira.statistics.deployment/README.md

     # bin/buildout

+Alternatively, decrypting and running buildout is done by

+    # make buildout

+To initialize the postgresql databases, run

+    # psql -U postgres < scripts/create-databases.sql

+or

+    # make create-databases

 # Usage

 ## Getting started

+If you've run `make all` successfully, you can skip this section.

 To set up the metabase instances:

     # bin/init-metabase

+or

+    # make init-metabase

 This calls `bin/init-metabase-instance` (see below) for all instances with the parameters specified in the corresponding buildout sections.